 Despite those limitations, I think the study does provide information that we can use to try to keep players safe.

-• As most studies on female athletes show, female rugby players have a higher rate of ACL tears.
-While they can be important for men as well, women’s rugby teams should consider learning and routinely practicing ACL injury prevention programs and exercises.
+- • As most studies on female athletes show, female rugby players have a higher rate of ACL tears.
+While they can be important for men as well, women’s rugby teams should consider learning and routinely practicing

-• It is hard to know what percentage of rugby players in the United States played football earlier in their sports careers.
+- • It is hard to know what percentage of rugby players in the United States played football earlier in their sports careers.
 Both are collision sports, but the tackling techniques are very different.
-Teaching proper techniques and enforcing rules for tackling, starting at the youth levels, might decrease some of the fractures, AC joint injuries, and more.
+Teaching proper techniques and enforcing rules for tackling, starting at the youth levels, might decrease some of the fractures,

 Lastly, my anecdotal experiences that rugby is fairly safe if played by players following the rules and using good techniques.
 Yes, injuries can occur, as contact is part of the game.
 Also, from my few experiences working with the USA Eagles national rugby team, I have seen that the organization works very hard to have medical coverage with doctors, emergency medical services, emergency action plans, and more and place.
 It has been some of the best medical work I’ve seen at the professional level.
 I suspect that the national team’s medical staff could and would advise other rugby teams on how to provide optimal medical coverage.